-During the fall 2000 semester, a joint study was undertaken between the Physics and Literature Departments at American University.
-The study involved the linking of an introductory physics class for non-majors with an introductory college writing class.
+Abstract - During the Fall 2000 and Fall 2001 semesters, a joint study was undertaken between the Physics and Literature Departments at American University.
+The study involved the linking of two introductory general education Liberal Arts courses: an introductory physics class for non-majors and an introductory college writing class.
 One goal of the study was to provide more content-specific writing assignments within the college writing class by linking them to material being covered in the physics class.
 The writing assignments given in both classes formed the basis of the data collected during the study.
-The underlying questions involved the assessment of student learning in physics as well as in college writing.
-The primary research questions were: (1) could this course linkage serve to enhance student motivation to think more deeply and critically about the physics-specific content they were writing about in each class?
-(2) If so, could this enhanced motivation be linked to increased student understanding in physics?
-During this presentation, highlights of the curricula developed for the linked classes will be provided along with a summary of the data collected.
-Results related to the assessment of student learning in physics will be presented.
-In addition, the results of a student feedback questionnaire will be shared.
-This study should have broad-based applications for other educators within the domains of SMET (Science, Math, Engineering, and Technology) education, particularly those interested in integrated curricula.
+The underlying questions behind the study involved the assessment of student learning in physics as well as in college writing.
+The primary research questions were: (1) Could this course linkage serve to enhance the motivation of Liberal Arts students to think more deeply and critically about the physics-specific content they were writing about in each class?
+(2) If so, could this enhanced motivation be linked to increased student understanding?
+In this paper, highlights of the curricula developed for the linked classes will be provided along with results of the assessment of student learning.
+This study should have broad-based applications for other educators within the domains of SMET education, particularly those interested in courses designed for Liberal Arts majors